-Although all care has been taken on the compilation of this document.
+Although of care has been taken on the compilation of this document.
 Greg Rowe and Associates and all parties associated with its preparation disclaim any responsibility for any errors or omissions.
 The right is reserved to change this document at any time.
-This document an invitation, agreement or contract (or any part thereof) of any kind whatsoever.
-Liability is expressly disclaimed by Greg Rowe and Associates for any loss or damage which may be sustained by any person acting on any visual impression gained from this document.
+This document does not constitute an invitation, agreement or contract (or any part thereof) of any lithin whatsoever.
+Usbillay is expressly disclaimed by Greg Rowe and Associates for any loss or damage within may be sustained by any person acting on any visual impression galled from this document.